lwfinger/rtl8xxxu/README.md

-### RTL8188GU Driver for Linux

-Backporting the RTL8188GU driver to the old kernels from the linux git tree.
+### Kernel Module "rtl8xxxu" Backported from the Linux Git Tree

-The following chips are also supported.
+The following chips are supported currently.

+RTL8188CU / RTL8188EU / RTL8188FU / RTL8188GU / RTL8188RU

+RTL8191CU / RTL8192CU / RTL8192EU / RTL8192FU

 RTL8723AU / RTL8723BU

-RTL8188CU / RTL8188EU / RTL8188FU / RTL8188RU

-RTL8191CU / RTL8192CU / RTL8192EU / RTL8192FU

 ### How To Use

-1. Install gcc, make, linux-headers and other packages required to build this driver
+1. Install gcc, make, linux-headers and other packages required to build this module

-2. If your usb wifi dongle uses RTL8188GU or RTL8192FU chip,
+2. If your usb wifi dongle uses a RTL8188GU or RTL8192FU chip, you may need to

-   switch it to "Wifi Mode" first by using the "usb_modeswitch" or "eject" command.
+   switch it to "Wifi Mode" first by using the "usb_modeswitch" or "eject" command

-3. Build and install the driver
+3. Build and install the module

    (In a traditional way)